ApplicationCraft/applicationcraft.com/source/blog/articles/2012/12/oauth-support.html.markdown

 	        'POST',{status:txtTweet});
 	}

 Have you ever seen oAuth handling that straightforward?
-Application Craft does all the dirty work.
+Application Craft does all the dirty work and heavy lifting.

 ##Read the Application Craft Documentation
 [Click here](/developers/documentation/product-guide/advanced-features/oauth/) to read the oAuth documentation in the Product Guide.